saucelabs/sauce-school/codelabs/Module3_APITesting.md

 To access the component library:

-* Open a new blank test
+1. Open a new blank test.
-* Select the `+` symbol at the top of the Test Composer
+2. Select the `+` symbol at the top of the Test Composer.

 <img src="assets/apif-mod3/05/testComponent.png" alt="Add a Test Component" />

-All available test components, as well as a search bar, appears on the next screen.
+All available test components, as well as a search bar, appear on the next screen.

 <img src="assets/apif-mod3/05/componentLibrary.png" alt="Component Library" />